HIGHLIGHTS

 Additionally, the edges have been refined and slightly contoured.
 As a result, you now have to insert the S Pen in the “correct” orientation for it to sit flush with the frame.
 Interestingly, Samsung has also reverted to an aluminium frame this year, moving away from the titanium build used previously.

 The highly anticipated “Privacy Display” feature has officially made its debut on the Samsung Galaxy S26 Ultra.
-This hardware-level feature reduces the visibility of the screen when viewed from certain angles.
+This hardware-level feature limits the visibility of the screen when viewed from certain angles.
 Users can enable it system-wide, but more impressively, it can also be activated for specific apps, selected areas of the display, or even just for pop-up notifications.

 However, an upgrade that I appreciate more is the shift from an 8-bit to a 10-bit display, which can display 1.07 billion colors.
 Apart from that, it is a 6.9-inch AMOLED 2X panel with a 3120 x 1440 resolution, a 120Hz refresh rate, and Corning Gorilla Armor 2 protection.

-ALSO READ: Samsung Mobile Price in Nepal (March 2026 Updated)
+ALSO READ: Samsung Mobile Price in Nepal (May 2026 Updated)

 In terms of performance, the Samsung Galaxy S26 Ultra is powered by Qualcomm’s Snapdragon 8 Gen Elite Gen 5 for Galaxy chipset.
 As seen in previous years, this customized “for Galaxy” version has slightly overclocked prime CPU cores compared to the standard variant, offering improved performance.